Vluuks/AndroidPractice/Week2/Lab/README.md

 A benefit of encapsulation is that instead of allowing someone to edit properties of an object using the dot operator, this must be done through a set method.
 This method takes as an argument the new value to be set, but can of course also check whether this value makes sense at all.

+➡️ *Exercise 1:* In `StudentTest.java`, write code that changes the name of the program of the student after it has been instantiated.
+What happens when you try to access or modify the properties of the student object?

 A good example could be the `credits` property.
 In this case its access is public so that means we can access it through the dot operator.
 Imagine we want to adjust the credits for the student object `s`.
 Using the dot operator we might do something like this:

         s.credits = 40;